 A CRM strategy checklist

 Finally, a number of handy boxes to tick when it comes to setting up and rolling out a CRM strategy.
+You probably don’t spend every day setting up a CRM strategy.
+You can always get help from a CRM expert.
 A few points that you may not immediately think of or steps that are easily skipped:

 ✅ Are the key players involved?
 So they represent IT, Marketing, Sales, Service and the most important key-users?